affected by mental ill health globally

 Professor Barry Wright is pioneering a new LEGO-based therapy that is specifically designed to make social interactions interesting to a child with autism spectrum disorder (ASD).

-His study involves three autistic children coming together and playing Lego in a very co-operative way.
+His study involves three children with autism coming together and playing Lego in a very co-operative way.
 One of them will look at the instructions and tell the second one to go and find a particular piece and that second one will find the particular piece and give it to the third one who will build it.
 This resembles an engineer, a supplier and a builder within the workplace.
 From this, they learn cooperation, social reciprocity, they learn to play together and learn about support and respect, in a fun, interesting environment.

 Barry believes people on the autism spectrum bring something to society that is supportive of evolution and to society.

 It is estimated that approximately 1.6% of people in the UK have ASD which causes difficulties with social interaction, communication and behaviour, often resulting in the child feeling socially isolated and anxious.
-Barry hopes his research can be a preventative measure for further illness as an adult and that children will not only learn the necessary skills but also be able adopt them in their daily lives.
+Barry hopes his research can be a preventative measure for further illness (such as anxiety) as an adult and that children will not only learn the necessary skills but also be able adopt them in their daily lives.

 To find out more and support this area, please contact Sarah Sylvester (firstname.lastname@example.org) Associate Director and Head of Individual Giving.